 Mini fruit tart anyone?
 These lemon cream tarts with berries are creamy, dreamy and the perfect summertime treat!
 Homemade lemon curd is folded into whipped cream, poured into mini tart shells and topped with the season’s freshest berries!

 This lemon cream tart recipe was originally posted in May of 2016, but has been updated with some new text and more recipe tips.

-Pretty exciting news, you guys!
-As you all probably know, Canada just had Victoria Day weekend and now the US have their upcoming Memorial Day weekend…so basically it’s the unofficial start of the summer season!
+Pretty exciting news!
+As you all probably know, Canada just had Victoria Day weekend and now the US have their upcoming Memorial Day weekend.
+So, basically, it’s the unofficial start of the summer season!
 A big yay to that!

-I opted to make lemon cream tarts using store bought mini tart shells.
-It’s an easy summer dessert that’s a crowd pleaser for sure!
+These lemon cream tarts using store bought mini tart shells is an an easy summer dessert that’s a crowd pleaser!

 Newfoundland has the sweetest, juiciest berries around.
 Growing up, there was a field alongside my home and they were so plentiful.
 You could just go out and grab them by the handful.
 How cool is that?